Fywqdk/CircuitPython-28BYJ-48-ULN2003/README.md

+## Original code by mperino.
+Updated to use it as an imported library with a Stepper class.

 # CircuitPython-28BYJ-48-ULN2003
 "Bitbanging a stepper since 9/25/2021!"
 Hope that this code is simple enough, and clear enough that anyone can grok it..